What is the ALS Therapy Development Institute?

 What drugs have the ALS Therapy Development Institute helped advance to human clinical trial?

-- CuATSM, which we independently validated, is currently in a phase 2/3 clinical trial sponsored by Collaborative Medicinal Development, LLC.
+3. CuATSM, which we independently validated, is completed a phase 2/3 clinical trial sponsored by Collaborative Medicinal Development, LLC in 2021.

 What other treatments are in ALS TDI’s Pipeline?